-If you haven’t tried this method, you might find it a little questionable.
+If you haven’t tried this method, you might find it questionable.
 But I assure you it works very well.
-Also, when you’re done, I don’t think you or your guests will be able to tell you didn’t spend hours slowing cooking them on a grill.
+Also, when you’re done, I don’t think you or your guests will be able to tell you didn’t spend hours slowly cooking them on a grill.

 Broiled Baby Back Ribs